No items found.

 Matt Gilhooly podcast setup lighting

 Matt Gilhooly’s video podcast setup is bright, professional, and includes branding for his growing show, “The Life Shift”.
-His studio includes acoustic paneling, 3-point lighting, and good visual contrast.
+His studio uses acoustic paneling and a 3-point lighting layout.
+But what really stands out is how those technical elements double as part of the room’s visual identity.

 Matt Gilhooly podcst setup